Yaabot

 The Rise and Rise of SpaceX: A History

 The story of SpaceX is nothing sort of a fairytale.
-As is the case with most success tales, the ignition of the world famous ‘Space Exploration Technologies’ featured a disgruntled man who was made to rethink how the world worked and how he could help change it.
+Like many success stories, SpaceX began with a determined man rethinking the world and seeking ways to change it.
 Many years later, the history of SpaceX makes for some exciting reading.

 SpaceX has battled against extreme odds and emerged victorious, while attempting to bring down humanity’s chances of extinction by making us a multi-planetary species.
 SpaceX has been able to do what only a handful of other nations in the entire world could do.
 And it doesn’t seem to stop.